Aqara FP2 Unveiled: Elevating Home Automation with Advanced Presence Detection

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-How the Aqara FP2 fixes the FP1
+How the Aqara FP2 Addresses the Shortcomings of FP1

 Will the Aqara FP2 integrate with Google Home, Apple Home, and Home Assistant?